PhenoixYANG/scICL/README.md

 ## Running

-To reproduce experimental results of scICL on PBMC-10K dataset, you can run
+To reproduce experimental results of scI<sup>2</sup>CL on PBMC-10K dataset, you can run

 `mkdir log`